techidaily/site-win11-tips/source/_posts/edge-off-your-windows-11-desktop.md

  Once you run the above commands, Microsoft Edge will be removed from your PC.
 If you want to install the browser in the future, you can do so by downloading it from the Microsoft Store.

- If you'd like to get more out of this tool, be sure to check out[the Windows Command Prompt commands you must know](https://www.makeuseof.com/tag/15-cmd-commands-every-windows-user-know/) .
+ If you'd like to get more out of this tool, be sure to check out [the Windows Command Prompt commands you must know](https://www.makeuseof.com/tag/15-cmd-commands-every-windows-user-know/) .

 ## 2\.
 How to Uninstall Microsoft Edge Using Windows PowerShell

  Like Command Prompt, you can also use Windows PowerShell to uninstall Microsoft Edge from your Windows 11 PC.
 Unlike the previous method, this one does not require you to know Microsoft Edge's version number.
 Here's how it works.

 1. Press**Win + S** to open the search menu.
 Type in**Windows PowerShell** and select**Run as administrator** .
-2. Select**Yes** when the[User Account Control (UAC)](https://www.makeuseof.com/tag/user-account-control-windows-10/) prompt appears.
+2. Select**Yes** when the [User Account Control (UAC)](https://www.makeuseof.com/tag/user-account-control-windows-10/) prompt appears.
 3. Paste the following command and press**Enter** .
 `get-appxpackage *edge*`
 ![Uninstall Microsoft Edge With Windows PowerShell](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/Uninstall-Microsoft-Edge-Using-Windows-PowerShell-1.jpg)